Adam5Wu/DSMNetworkingMod/README.md

             3. Let the VM manager automatically attach taps to the VM bridge instead;
         - Note that, if you want you VMs to use jumbo packets, you still need to manually adjust the MTU of the tap interfaces.
 But at least your physical NAS will always respect your MTU configurations now.
     - Again, more logics are injected into `/etc/rc.network` for ability to create patch interfaces.

+## Other changes I made (to `/etc/rc.network`)
+1. Refactored the code related to MTU and dhcp client;
+2. Cleaned up some mixed use of local and non-local variables;
+3. Fixed a typo.

 ## How do I apply this solution?
 1. You should be using `DSM 6.2.2-24922`;
 2. Apply the `/etc/rc.network` patch file;